Hot flashes can turn a cold winter day into a heat-wave nightmare.

-The warm weather of summer might be a trigger for hot flashes, but it is certainly not the only reason why they happen.
-Even though it does not seem to make sense, cold weather can actually be more to blame for hot flashes than warm weather.
+Even though it doesn’t seem to make sense, cold weather can actually be more to blame for hot flashes than warm weather.

 You would imagine that cold weather helps keep hot flushes away.
 This is not the case seeing that hot flashes and other menopause symptoms are in reality caused by fluctuating hormone levels inside the body.